microsoft/ivy/doc/examples/quic/README.md

 specification can be helpful for future protocol developers who have deal with compatibility with legacy implementations.

-In addition, the mechanized specification can be seen as documentation, since it gives an unambiguous interpretation of statements made in natural language in the IETF specification documents.
+In addition, the formal specification can be seen as documentation, since it gives an unambiguous interpretation of statements made in natural language in the IETF specification documents.